 2.3 Qualified Individual with a Disability: someone who, with or without an accommodation, meets the essential eligibility requirements for participating in programs, services or activities provided by the university.

-2.4 Accommodation: an adjustment or modification in the academic environment that enables an individual to enjoy equal access to the university's programs, services or activities.
-Examples of academic accommodations include, but are not limited to, alternative testing, extended time, scribes, interpreters, distraction-free environments, Braille materials, taped lectures and closed captioning.
+2.4 Accommodation: an adjustment or modification in the academic environment that enables an individual to enjoy equal access to the university’s programs, services or activities.
+Examples of academic accommodations include, but are not limited to, extended time, scribes, interpreters, reduced distraction testing environment, Braille materials, ability to record lectures, and closed captioning.
 The provision of auxiliary aids may be an accommodation.

 2.5 Auxiliary Aids: effective methods of making academic materials available to students with disabilities.
-Examples of auxiliary aids include, but are not limited to, note takers, talking calculators, Braille keyboards, readers, assistive listening devices, raised line drawings, voice synthesis software and screen magnifiers.
+Examples of auxiliary aids include, but are not limited to, audio recorders, talking calculators, Braille keyboards, text to speech, assistive listening devices, raised line drawings, voice synthesis software and screen magnifiers.

 3. University Responsibilities

-3.1 NC State retains authority, through the Disability Services Office (hereinafter DSO), in determining appropriate accommodations after giving consideration to the preferences of the student, the documentation provided, and institutional expertise in working with students with disabilities.
+3.1 NC State retains authority, through the Disability Resource Office (“DRO”), to determine appropriate accommodations after giving consideration to the preferences of the student, the documentation provided, and institutional expertise in working with students with disabilities.

-3.2 NC State has designated the DSO as the unit responsible for providing official notice to the faculty regarding implementation of accommodations for students with disabilities.
+3.2 NC State has designated the DRO as the unit responsible for providing official notice to the faculty regarding implementation of accommodations for students with disabilities.